 - The bone is too dense and prevents the tooth from erupting.

-Pericoronitis is inflammation of the soft tissue overlying the crown of an impacted or partially erupted tooth; About 75% of impacted teeth will eventually cause a painful infection.
+Pericoronitis is inflammation of the soft tissue overlying the crown of an impacted or partially erupted tooth; About 75% of impacted teeth will eventually cause an infection.

 Among the most common symptoms of pericoronitis: